Rachel Corrie Memorial Scholarship

 Due Date: Saturday, February 1, 2020

 Keep this scholarship funded for future generations.

 Evergreen students at all undergraduate class levels are invited to apply.
-The scholarship may be awarded to an individual student for only 1 year.
+The scholarship is awarded to an individual student for one year.

 Rachel Corrie, a lifelong Olympia resident, Evergreen student and community activist, was killed by an Israeli military-operated bulldozer in Rafah, Gaza, on March 16, 2003, while defending the home of a Palestinian family against unlawful demolition.